-The difference is whether heirs who sell an inherited asset will pay tax on the capital gains from the time the asset was originally purchased or from the time they inherited it.
+The difference is whether heirs who sell an inherited asset will pay tax on the capital gains from the time the asset was originally purchased or from the time it was inherited.
 In some cases, the difference is a lot of tax liability.

-A capital gain occurs if a capital asset is sold or exchanged at a price higher than its “basis,” the original purchase price with some adjustments.
-When a person inherits an asset, the basis becomes the fair market value of the asset at the time of the owner’s death.
+A capital gain occurs if a capital asset is sold or exchanged at a price higher than its “basis,” the original purchase price plus the cost of improvements less depreciation.
+When a person inherits an asset, the basis becomes the asset’s fair market value at the time of the owner’s death.
 This is called a “step-up in basis” because the basis of the decedent’s asset is stepped up to market value.
 With gifts made during the giver’s lifetime, the recipient retains the basis of the person who made the gift (“carryover basis”).

-The unrealized gain (or loss) on assets given by gift or bequest is not included in the income of the donor.
-The recipient is not subject to income tax on the asset’s value at the time it is received, but generally must include any gain if the asset is subsequently sold or otherwise disposed of.
-The realized gain is the amount received from the sale of the asset less the asset’s basis.
+The donor’s income does not include the unrealized gain (or loss) on assets given by gift or bequest.
+The recipient does not owe any tax until the asset is sold, at which point any gain is taxable.
+The taxable gain is the amount received from the sale of the asset less the asset’s basis.
 For most sales, the basis is the amount the taxpayer invested in the asset, adjusted for subsequent improvements, depreciation, and certain other items.
-For gifts and inheritances, however, special basis rules apply.
+For gifts and bequests, however, special basis rules apply.

 For gifts, the basis remains the same as when the asset was held by the person who made the gift (“carryover basis”), but with an adjustment for any gift tax paid.
-For inheritances, the basis is the fair market value of the asset at the time of the donor’s death (or six months afterward, if the alternative valuation date is elected by the executor).
+For inheritances, the basis is the fair market value of the asset at the time of the donor’s death (or six months afterward, if the executor elects the alternative valuation date).
 This is referred to as “step-up in basis” (or “stepped-up basis”) because the previous basis is stepped up to market value.

 The effect of carryover basis on gifts is to tax the unrealized gain accrued by the donor when the recipient sells the asset.
 The effect of step-up in basis on inheritances is to eliminate income tax on any unrealized gain accrued by the decedent.